 Iran briefly seizes 2 US sea drones in Red Sea amid tensions

-DUBAI, United Arab Emirates (AP) — Iran said Friday its navy seized two American sea drones in the Red Sea before letting them go, the latest maritime incident involving the U.S. Navy’s new drone fleet in the Mideast.
+DUBAI, United Arab Emirates (AP) — Iran’s navy seized two American sea drones in the Red Sea before letting them go Friday as U.S. warships neared, officials said, in the latest maritime incident involving the Navy’s new drone fleet in the Mideast.

-Cmdr.
-Timothy Hawkins, a spokesman for the Navy’s Mideast-based 5th Fleet, acknowledged the incident on Friday to The Associated Press but declined to immediately elaborate.

 “After two warnings to an American destroyer to prevent possible incidents, Jamaran seized the two vessels,” state TV said.
 “After securing the international shipping waterway, the Naval Squadron No. 84 released the vessels in a safe area.”